maaledu/Blockchain-Projects/Chen Zhe Sheng Project.md

-# Blockchain Projects Portfolio
+# Blockchain Projects

-This document provides an overview of my blockchain practical projects, and final submissions.
+This document provides an overview of my blockchain practical projects.

 ---